department-of-veterans-affairs/vets-api/README.md

 ## Commands
 - `rake lint` - Run the full suite of linters on the codebase.
+- `bundle exec guard` - Runs the guard test server that reruns your tests after files are saved.
+Useful for TDD!

 ## Gems
 Roadrunner Rails adds some additional gems for making Rails development better.